danth/stylix/docs/src/styling.md

 - High Urgency Background Color: base0F

 ## Desktop Helpers

-Applications that fall under this groups are applications that complement the window management facilities of whatever window manager the user is using. examples of this include waybar and polybar.
+Applications that fall under this group are applications that complement the window management facilities of whatever window manager the user is using.
+Examples of this include waybar and polybar, as well as the similar programs that are part of KDE and GNOME.

 - Default Background Color: base00
 - Alternate Background: base01